Geology (GEO)

 The goal of this class is to apply fundamental scientific methods in Earth Sciences.
 Students will learn mathematics using Geosciences’ examples.
 Fundamental theories and principles on the physics and chemistry of the Earth System will be introduced and applied using scientific methods.
 This course aims to improve students’ knowledge and skills of scientific approaches involved in Geosciences.
 After successfully completing this course, students will be prepared for advanced level courses requiring college level mathematics, chemistry, and physics in Earth Sciences.
 Generally offered: Fall, Spring.
 Course Fees: LRS1 $46.2; STSI $21.6.

-Prerequisite: CS 1173 or equivalent.
 This course will serve as a basic introduction to the concepts and techniques of utilizing a Geographic Information System (GIS) to study and model environmental issues.
-In lecture and laboratory, students will study methods of querying, analyzing, creating and displaying GIS data utilizing industry standard software.
+In lecture and laboratory, students will study methods of querying, analyzing, creating, and displaying GIS data utilizing industry-standard software.
 Students will also be introduced to using the Global Positioning System (GPS) as a means for creating GIS data.
 (Same as ES 2113.
 Credit cannot be earned for both GEO 2113 and ES 2113.)
 Generally offered: Fall, Spring.
-Course Fees: LRS1 $46.20; STSI $21.60.
+Course Fee: LRS1 $46.20; STSI $21.60; IUE1 $15.

 GEO 3001.
 Preparation for the Geoscience Workforce.
 (1-0) 1 Credit Hour.

-Prerequisites: GEO 1103, GEO 1123, and at least junior standing.
+Prerequisite: GEO 1103, GEO 1123, and at least junior standing.
 This course provides the opportunity to engage in professional development activities in preparation for a career in the geosciences and aligned fields.
 Activities will include workshops, seminars, and assignments.
-Differential Tuition: $50.
+This course has Differential Tuition.

 GEO 3003.
 Atmospheric Science.
 (3-0) 3 Credit Hours.

 Introduction to atmospheric sciences and the dynamic world of weather using real-world current environmental data.
 The course covers the composition and structure of the atmosphere, the flow of energy into, through, and out of the atmosphere, and the resulting motions from local to global scales.
 The impact of weather on humans, particularly severe weather, is studied, emphasizing basic physical principles of atmospheric phenomena.
 Analysis methods are introduced as the students study current meteorological data delivered via the Internet.
 Generally offered: Fall (online).
-Differential Tuition: $150.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

-Prerequisites: GEO 1103 and GEO 1111.
+Prerequisite: GEO 1103 and GEO 1111.
 An investigation of the major rock forming minerals, petrogenesis of the major rock types, and their plate tectonic context.
 Study of major trends in fauna and flora through time and their application to interpreting plate tectonics, paleoenvironments, and paleoclimate.
-Credit may not be applied to a B.S. or B.A. major in Geology.
-Differential Tuition: $200.
-Course fee: DL01 $100.
+Credit may not be applied to a B.S. or B.A. in Geosciences degrees.
+This course has Differential Tuition.
+Course Fee: DL01 $100.

 GEO 3013.
 Fundamentals of Plate Tectonics.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 1103, GEO 1111, GEO 2003, GEO 2011, and MAT 1093.
+Prerequisite: GEO 1103, GEO 1111, GEO 2003, GEO 2011, and MAT 1093.
 This course introduces the student to the mechanics of lithospheric plate motion and the physical phenomena driving the motion.
 The relationships between plate tectonics, mantle convection, and geomagnetism are explored, as well as common structures associated with plate boundaries.
 Mathematical models are introduced and used to describe plate motion on a sphere.
 Historical development of plate tectonic theory is also covered.
 Generally offered spring.
-Differential Tuition: $150.
+This course has Differential Tuition.
+Course Fee: STSI $21.60; LRS1 $46.20.

 GEO 3043.
 Petrology.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 2003, GEO 2011, and completion of or concurrent enrollment in GEO 3043.
+Prerequisite: GEO 2003, GEO 2011, and completion of or concurrent enrollment in GEO 3043.
 Laboratory study of igneous and metamorphic rocks in hand specimen and thin section.
 Field trips may be required.
-(Formerly GEO 3052.
-Credit cannot be earned for both GEO 3051 and GEO 3052.)
 Generally offered: Spring.
-Differential Tuition: $50.
+This course has Differential Tuition.

 GEO 3063.
 Paleontology.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 1103, GEO 1111, GEO 1123, GEO 1131, or consent of instructor, and concurrent enrollment in GEO 3071.
+Prerequisite: GEO 1123, GEO 1131, or consent of instructor, and concurrent enrollment in GEO 3071.
 Study of fossil animals and plants.
 Emphasis on invertebrate animals.
 Systematics, biostratigraphy, paleoecology, and evolution of fossil organisms.
 Field trips may be required.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 3071.
 Paleontology Laboratory.
 (1-3) 1 Credit Hour.